-Staffing factoring (aka payroll factoring) is a financing tool for staffing agencies that converts unpaid invoices into immediate working capital.
-Staffing factoring companies will typically advance 85-90% of an invoice value immediately.
-The remaining balance will be given to the staffing agency, minus the factor’s fees, after the client has paid the invoice in full.
+Staffing factoring, also known as payroll factoring, is a financing tool for staffing agencies that converts unpaid invoices into immediate working capital.
+Staffing factoring companies will typically advance 85% to 90% of an invoice’s value immediately.
+The remaining balance will be given to the staffing agency, minus the factor’s fees after the client has paid the invoice in full.

 Staffing agencies looking for a factoring partner may want to consider altLINE.
-They have no hidden fees, rates between 0.5% – 5%, and can work with companies invoicing at least $30K per month.
-You can pre-qualify online in minutes.
+It has no hidden fees, rates between 0.5% to 5% and can work with companies invoicing at least $30,000 per month.
+You can prequalify online in minutes.

-Staffing factoring is a form of financing that converts outstanding invoices into immediate cash.
-Factoring differs from taking out a term loan or line of credit in that you make no payments with factoring.
-You simply sell your receivables at a discount to a factor.
-Your customer pays their invoice like normal, except they forward the payment to the factor instead of your AR department.
+Staffing factoring is financing that converts outstanding invoices into immediate cash.
+Factoring is different than a term loan or line of credit in that you make no payments with factoring.
+Your receivables are sold, at a discount, to a factor.
+Your customer pays their invoice by sending their payment to the factor instead of your business.

 Because you’re selling your unpaid invoices, the staffing factoring company assumes the responsibility for collecting on the invoices.
-Many agencies see this shift in billing responsibilities to be another perk of payroll factoring and it’s essentially a way to outsource their accounts receivable department.
-Doing so let’s them stay lean and clean up their cash flow.
+Many businesses see this shift in billing responsibilities as another perk of payroll factoring, and factoring is essentially a way to outsource their accounts receivable department.

 Staffing factoring is commonly used by: